 Finally, one of the most complex and controversial issues within the literature on the morality of immigration is what criteria a state may permissibly employ to distinguish among applicants for admission.
-Countries might use either a lottery or a first-come, first-admitted waitlist, but they might also screen the applicants and give preference to those whose language, culture and/or skill sets make them most likely to assimilate in the host state's economy and political culture.
-But what if a country's immigration policies differentiate among applicants on the basis of race, sex, religion or country of origin?
+Countries might use either a lottery or a first-come, first-admitted waitlist, but they might also screen the applicants and give preference to those whose language, culture and/or skill sets make them most likely to assimilate in the host state’s economy and political culture.
+But what if a country’s immigration policies differentiate among applicants on the basis of race, ethnicity, gender, religion or country of origin?
 What if a country flatly refused to even consider applications for immigration from Asians or Africans, for instance?

-As with so many issues in this area, Walzer's (1983) treatment of this question is seminal.
+As with so many issues in this area, Walzer’s (1983) treatment of this question is seminal.
 In this case, though, many have recoiled at his conclusions.
-To see why, consider his take on “White Australia,” Australia's erstwhile practice of recruiting immigration from England while explicitly prohibiting immigration from non-European countries.
+To see why, consider his take on “White Australia,” Australia’s erstwhile practice of recruiting immigration from England while explicitly prohibiting immigration from non-European countries.
 Walzer writes, “Assuming, then, that there actually is superfluous land, the claim of necessity would force a political community like that of White Australia to confront a radical choice.
 Its members could yield land for the sake of homogeneity, or they could give up homogeneity (agree to the creation of a multiracial society) for the sake of the land.
 And those would be their only two choices.
 White Australia could survive only as Little Australia.”
-(Walzer 1983: 47) Walzer may well be right that Australia had a duty to share its vast land with those who needed it, but it is striking that he had no principled objection aimed specifically at Australia's racism.
-If Australia did not have so much territory, then Walzer apparently would not object to their excluding immigrants on the basis of their race.
+(Walzer 1983: 47) Walzer may well be right that Australia had a duty to share its vast land with those who needed it, but it is striking that he had no principled objection aimed specifically at Australia’s racism.
+If Australia did not have so much territory, then Walzer apparently would not object to their excluding immigrants on the basis of their race or ethnicity.